 Student volunteers are not licensed to provide legal advice to clients and must work under the supervision of a licensed South Carolina attorney.
 In addition, all USC School of Law Pro Bono volunteers must read and agree to abide by an understanding of the ethical and professional obligations (Ethical and Professionalism Issues for USC School of Law Students Engaged in Pro Bono Work) that may arise during their pro bono work.

 When hiring a law clerk, are you interested in talking about the role of pro bono in your organization?
 The ABA brochure, The Path to Pro Bono [pdf], may help guide that law student conversation.

 Carolina Clerks: Pro Bono Clerks for Pro Bono Lawyers is South Carolina Law’s effort to match volunteer law students who are ready, willing, and able to assist you with your pro bono cases and projects.
-If you are working on a pro bono case or project and would like to discuss possible law student assistance, please contact the program director via email or by phone at 803-777-3405.

 The Pro Bono Program at the School of Law is the first voluntary pro bono program in a US law school, and you are an integral part of that history.
 We want to hear about what you are doing, what we can do to help you with your pro bono work and what we can do better to foster the ethic of service.
 In addition, we will post periodic updates about the current activities of the Pro Bono Program so follow us on social media outlets.
 Tell us your story!